-If you have questions or would like more information, please call the MFA Studio Art Classes staff at 617-369-3295 or e-mail us at email@example.com.
+If you have questions or would like more information, please contact MFA Studio Art Classes staff at email@example.com.

 Ticketing and Registration

 During the registration period, the MFA may cancel classes due to low enrollment.
 We will do our best to switch students into similar classes or offer a refund.
-Students will be notified 7-10 days prior to the class start date if their class in under-enrolled.
+Students will be notified at least 24 hours prior to the class start date if their class in under-enrolled.

-To find out about class cancellations due to inclement weather, please call the Museum at 617-369-3295 by 6:30am or by 2pm for evening classes.
+To find out about class cancellations due to inclement weather, please call the Museum at 617-369-3295.
 Studio Art Staff will update the outgoing message should classes be cancelled due to inclement weather.
+In general, Studio Art Classes will be cancelled if Boston Public Schools announces a closure.
 We regret that there is no makeup or refund for classes and workshops cancelled due to inclement weather.

 Refunds are given only if the class is cancelled by the MFA for reasons unrelated to inclement weather.

 We do not offer make-up classes for students who need to miss a class.

 All ticket sales are final.
 Refunds are given only if the class is canceled by the MFA.
 We regret that there is no makeup or refund for classes and workshops canceled due to inclement weather.

 If Studio Art Class students have been asked to leave the program due to exposure or testing positive for COVID-19, they may be eligible for a full or partial refund.
 Extenuating circumstances will be reviewed on a case-by-case basis and discussed with the program manager.
 Depending on space available in a future class, registrations may be switched within the Summer session when the student is symptom-free.
 Contact email@example.com.